 If artworks are transacted elsewhere during your ‘open exhibition dates’ on The Exhibit, for example via a gallery’s point of sale system or elsewhere online, you will need to edit the sales status of those artworks in your exhibition on The Exhibit from ‘For Sale’ to ‘Sold’ so you don’t accidentally sell the same work twice or mislead your online visitors that those artworks are still available.

-We recommend processing any artwork sales transactions on The Exhibit instead of transacting them elsewhere during your “open exhibition dates”.
+To avoid any double-sale refund fees, we recommend processing your artwork sales transactions on The Exhibit instead of processing them elsewhere during your ‘open exhibition dates’.

-If you have artworks exhibited elsewhere during your online exhibition’s ‘open dates’, and you want to avoid the 10% Sales Status Edit fee, there are some alternatives.
+If you have artworks exhibited elsewhere during your online exhibition’s ‘open dates’, and you want to avoid disappointing your customers and accidentally selling the same work twice, there are some alternatives.

-One is to have some artworks in your online exhibition ‘For Sale’ and some ‘Not For Sale’.
-This way you can display any artworks which are also featured elsewhere as ‘Not For Sale’ on The Exhibit, thereby allowing you to still include them in your online exhibition but also avoiding any duplicate sales scenarios.
+Secondly, you can have some artworks in your online exhibition ‘For Sale’ and some ‘Not For Sale’.
+This way you can display any artworks which are also featured elsewhere as ‘Not For Sale’, or ‘On Enquiry’ if using the Exhibitor Pro Plan on The Exhibit, thereby allowing you to still include them in your online exhibition but also avoiding any duplicate sales scenarios.
 You would then complement these ‘Not For Sale’ artworks with additional ‘For Sale’ artworks which would be exclusive to your online exhibition.

 Alternatively, you could simply put on an online show of totally new artworks which differ from those that you currently have available elsewhere, and keep everything separate.
 It’s totally up to you! :-)